Frommers.com Frommers.com

 Before the advent of better airline connections, the traditional way of exploring the Out Islands -- in fact, about the only way unless you had your own vessel -- was by mail boat.
 This service is still available, but it's recommended only for those who have lots of time and a sense of adventure.
 You may ride with cases of rum, oil drums, live chickens, or even an occasional piano.

-Mail boats are a cheap way to go: The typical fare from Nassau to Marsh Harbour is US$55 per person one-way.
+This is a cheap way to go: The typical fare from Nassau to Marsh Harbour is $55 per person, one-way.
 Many of the boats offer two classes of passenger accommodations, first and second.
 In first class, you get a bunk bed; in second, you may be entitled only to deck space.
 (Actually, the bunk beds are usually reserved for the seasick, but first-class passengers on larger boats sit in a reasonably comfortable enclosed cabin.)

 By Chartered Boat

 For those who can afford it, this is the most luxurious way to see The Bahamas.
 On your private boat, you can island-hop at your convenience.
 Well-equipped marinas are on every major island and many cays.
-There are designated ports of entry at Great Abaco (Marsh Harbour), Andros, the Berry Islands, Bimini, Cat Cay, Eleuthera, Grand Bahama (Freeport/Lucaya), Great Exuma, Great Inagua, New Providence (Nassau), Ragged Island, and San Salvador.
+There are designated ports of entry at Great Abaco (Marsh Harbor), Andros, the Berry Islands, Bimini, Cat Cay, Eleuthera, Great Exuma, Grand Bahama Island (Freeport/Lucaya), Great Inagua, New Providence (Nassau), Ragged Island, and San Salvador.

 Vessels must check with Customs at the first port of entry and receive a cruising clearance permit to The Bahamas.
 Carry it with you and return it at the official port of departure.

-Yachtsman's Guide to The Bahamas (Tropical Island Publishers) covers the entire Bahamas and is revised every year.
-Copies are available at major marine outlets and bookstores, or by mail direct from the publisher for US$45, plus postage: Tropical Island Publishers, P.O.
+Yachtsman's Guide to The Bahamas (Tropical Island Publishers) covers the entire Bahamas.
+Copies are available at major marine outlets and bookstores, and by mail direct from the publisher for $44.95, plus postage: Tropical Island Publishers, P.O.
 Box 12, Adelphia, NJ 07710 (tel.
 877/923-9653; www.yachtsmansguide.com).

 Experienced sailors with a sea-wise crew can charter "bareboat" (a fully equipped boat with no crew).
 You're on your own, and you'll have to prove you can handle it before you're allowed to take out such a craft.
 You may want to take along an experienced yachter familiar with local waters, which may be tricky in some places.